mxagar/statistics_with_python_coursera/03_Fitting_Models/Statistics_Python_3_FittingModels.md

 With linear regression we compute th expected value or mean of `y`: `E[y|x]`.
 However, as important as the mean, is the variance: `Var[y|x]`, which is not reported.
 It is usually assumed that the variance is constant: **homoscedasticity**; although that is not a had condition, most methods work better if it is fulfilled.

 Even though we have a clear and significant linear model, we cannot talk about "causality"; instead, prefer "association".
 Causal relationship require often experimental and very well designed studies.
+A good example that shows that association is not causation is the relationship between use of social media and anxiety: people that use more social media are more anxious, why is that?
+- More young people use social media and young people are more anxious?
+- Introverts use more social media and are more anxious?
+- ... there can be many hidden causes behind, social media does not need to cause anxiety.

 The major factor for the uncertainty of a parameter estimation is the sample size.
 However, the variances in the data also affect.
 We have different variances that affect the model differently:

 - The variance or scatter of the dependent variable around its predicted mean is bad
 - The variance or the scatter of the independent variables around their mean is good
 - The less correlated the independent variables are the better, because that way more variability can be clearly explained